asny/tri-mesh/README.md

 Well, if you want a more feature complete crate than [half_edge_mesh](https://crates.io/crates/half_edge_mesh) and a less generic crate than [plexus](https://crates.io/crates/plexus), then `tri-mesh` is probably something for you!

+Check out this [morph tool](https://asny.github.io/morph-web/) [[source code](https://github.com/asny/tri-mesh/tree/master/examples/morph.rs)] for a live example of using this crate.

 ```toml
 [dependencies]
 tri-mesh = "0.1.2"